pyproject.toml

 Providing Context at Evaluation Time

-You can provide context when evaluating individual flags or config values:
+You can provide context when evaluating individual flags or config values via the contexts= keyword argument:

 context = {